Recognize common injuries and overuse conditions that occur to the foot and toes.

 Sprains to the toes are typically caused by contact with an unmovable object, producing abnormal joint range of motion.
 A sprain involves trauma to ligaments and, based on the severity of the injury, commonly categorized as Grade I, II, or III, may result in only mild pain or complete loss of function.
 Forced hyperextension of the metatarsophalangeal (MTP) joint of the great toe (turf toe) is associated with excessive flexibility of athletic shoes and sport activities on artificial grass surfaces (see Illustration 3–1).
 Another sprain to the great toe MTP joint is caused by forced hyperflexion (soccer toe) and may occur with instep ball strike of a soccer ball.1 Sprains to the MTP and interphalangeal (IP) joints of the toes are caused by valgus and varus stresses and result in injury to the collateral ligaments (see Illustration 3–1).
 Midfoot sprains occur through excessive plantar flexion, dorsiflexion, or rotational stress that can occur with stepping on an opponent's foot or stepping into a hole.

-Strains to the foot commonly affect the ...
+Strains to the foot commonly affect the longitudinal, ...